-In 2015 a number of organizations collaborated to develop a Canadian Consensus Statement for Physical Literacy (refer to page 10, Figure 5A).
-The Consensus Statement presented a definition of physical literacy that had been established by the International Physical Literacy Association in 2014 and that was subsequently formally adopted at the International Physical Literacy Conference 2015.
-It remains one of the most accepted definitions to date and it is the prevailing definition in Canada:
+In 2015, a number of organizations collaborated to develop a Canadian Consensus Statement for Physical Literacy (refer to page 10, Figure 5A).
+The Consensus Statement presented a definition of physical literacy that had been established by the International Physical Literacy Association in 2014 and was formally adopted at the International Physical Literacy Conference in 2015\.
+It remains one of the most widely accepted definitions to date, and it is the prevailing definition in Canada.